adrew0321/EZSalesProgram/README.md

 	- how do we calucalte multiple items of the same price while taking in account for sale taxes and included imported sale taxs?
   	- what are payment options?

 Overall the project was fun to create and develop.
-I was able tto discover new and crafty fixes and was consistenly challenged!
+I was able to discover new ways to overcome obstacles, alongside of being able to think outside the box!
+The grand scheme of things forces me to look at this experince as an opportunity to grow as a developer while still being Fun!